 (b) An institution is physically located in a State if it has a campus or other instructional site in that State.

-(c) The Secretary does not recognize the accreditation or preaccreditation of an institution unless the institution agrees to submit any dispute involving the final denial, withdrawal, or termination of accreditation to initial arbitration before initiating any other legal action.
+(c) The Secretary does not recognize the accreditation or preaccreditation of an institution unless the institution agrees to submit any dispute involving an adverse action, such as the final denial, withdrawal, or termination of accreditation, to initial arbitration before initiating any other legal action.

 (Authority: 20 U.S.C.
 1091, 1094, 1099b, 1141(a))